aleshaleksey/fansys23/quick-start.md

 A character must spend all points when it levels up.
 It cannot horde unspent points waiting for the next level.

-### Play!
+### Play

-There's quite a few rules that govern how various actions are resolved, and this can be learned on the go, or studied before hand.
-Those rules are covered in "Weapons and Armour", "Combat" "Movement and Exploration", "Skills" and "Conditions and Types".
+Go get kitted out, and go out into the world and become a legend.
+There are a lot of different situations that a party can encounter in this game.
+And of course there are rules that govern how to resolve them.
+They are covered in "Weapons and Armour", "Combat" "Movement and Exploration", "Skills" and "Conditions and Types".
 Live and learn.